sebastien-dargoeuves-ipf/ipf-search-log/README.md

 The script will output the results of the search operation.
 The output format depends on the options used:

 * If no --file-output option is provided, the output will be printed to the console.
-* If the --file-output option is provided with a .csv file extension, the output will be written to a CSV file.
 * If the --file-output option is provided with a .json file extension, the output will be written to a JSON file.

 ```note